-1.9 Criteria used for emergency placements.
+1.9 Criteria used for emergency placements

-- \ Forza House will only accept emergency admissions, based upon the information provided, assessing the possible risk of the impact upon the other Children placed and solely at the manager and her team's discretion. - \ Our primary concern immediately upon admission is to settle the Child into their new surroundings. - \ Within 24 hours, we develop an initial care plan, which is finalized within seven days of an emergency admission. - \ It is a pre-requisite of any emergency admission that formal arrangements are already in place for full and formal medical assessment of the Child within 24 hours of their admission. - \ Upon emergency admission, Forza Houses' standard non-emergency admission processes as described will apply. - \ All emergency referrals will be risk assessed, taking into consideration any Child already in placement.
+- Luna House will only accept emergency admissions, based upon the information provided, assessing the possible risk of the impact upon the other children placed and solely at the manager and her team's discretion. - Our primary concern immediately upon admission is to settle the child into their new surroundings. - Within 24hrs, we develop an initial care plan, which is finalised within seven days of an emergency admission. - It is a pre-requisite of any emergency admission that formal arrangements are already in place for full and formal medical assessment of the child within 24 hours of their admission. - Upon emergency admission, Luna Houses' standard non-emergency admission processes as described will apply. - All emergency referrals will be risk assessed, taking into consideration any child already in placement.
 Risk assessments will be made considering children already in place within the home.
 All adults have knowledge and awareness of risk assessments.

-Summary: Our minimum requirements of accepting an emergency placement are as follows:
+Summary: Our minimum requirements for accepting an emergency placement are as follows:

-- The Moonreach Impact assessment completed - The placing authority referral form was completed in full. - Up to date placing authority's risk assessment. - Consideration is given to the needs of the Child already in placement. - A matching management meeting would take place before offering a placement.
+- A matching & impact assessment form needs to be completed - The placing authority referral form was completed in full. - Up to-date placing authority's risk assessment. - Consideration is given to the needs of the child already in placement. - A matching management meeting would take place before offering a placement.